 \subsection{Blockchain}

-Simply put, a \textit{Blockchain} is an open and distributed ledger designed to record transactions between parties securely and permanently.
+In essence, a \textit{blockchain} is an open and distributed ledger designed to record transactions between parties securely and permanently.
 It operates by facilitating the transfer of digital assets (e.g., cryptocurrencies) from one account to another.
-Transactions are grouped into \textit{blocks}, forming a chain where each block is linked to its predecessor using hash functions.
-Consensus mechanisms are used to achieve agreement within the Blockchain network.
+Transactions are packed into \textit{blocks}, forming a chain where each block is linked to its predecessor using hash functions.
+Consensus mechanisms are used to achieve agreement within the blockchain network.
 According to~\cite{Yaga2018BlockchainTO}, some key properties of this technology are: \begin{itemize} \item \textit{\textbf{Ledger}}: Append-only ledger to provide full transactional history.
-Unlike traditional databases, transactions, and values in a Blockchain are not overridden. \item \textit{\textbf{Secure}}: Cryptographically secure, the data within the ledger is attestable. \item \textit{\textbf{Shared}}: The ledger is shared amongst multiple participants.
-This provides transparency across the node participants in the Blockchain network. \item \textit{\textbf{Distributed}}: The Blockchain can be distributed.
-By increasing the number of nodes, the ability of a bad actor to impact the consensus protocol used by the Blockchain is reduced. \end{itemize} Blockchain technology has a recent impact, although it dates back 30 years.
-In 2008, a paper published pseudonymously by Satoshi Nakamoto~\cite{nakamoto2009bitcoin} described \textit{Bitcoin}: a peer-to-peer electronic cash system that works like a chain of digital signatures.
+Unlike traditional databases, transactions and values in a blockchain are not overridden. \item \textit{\textbf{Secure}}: Cryptographically secure, the data within the ledger is attestable. \item \textit{\textbf{Shared}}: The ledger is shared amongst multiple participants.
+This provides transparency across the node participants in the blockchain network. \item \textit{\textbf{Distributed}}: The blockchain can be distributed.
+By increasing the number of nodes, the ability of a bad actor to impact the consensus protocol used by the blockchain is reduced. \end{itemize}

+Blockchain technology has had a recent impact, although it dates back 30 years.
+In 2008, a paper published pseudonymously by Satoshi Nakamoto~\cite{nakamoto2009bitcoin} described \textit{Bitcoin}: a P2P electronic cash system that works like a chain of digital signatures.
 Each owner transfers the coin to the next by digitally signing a hash of the previous transaction and the public key of the next owner and adding these to the end of the coin.
 A payee can verify the signatures to verify the chain of ownership.
 The consensus algorithm to decide which is the next block is called \textit{proof-of-work} (PoW), which is, in brief, a computationally expensive puzzle.
 Once a node solves the puzzle, it packages the transactions into a block, attaches the PoW solution, and broadcasts the full block to the network.
 Other nodes adopt the longest chain rule to maintain consensus.